 If the dog is diagnosed with a heart murmur:

 1. The breeder will refund the purchase price of the dog if the dog has a non-physiologic grade 3 heart murmur present between 12 and 24 months of age.
-If the dog has a grade 2 heart murmur present between 6 and 24 months of age, the breeder will refund half of the purchase price of the dog.
+If the dog has a grade 2 non-physiologic heart murmur present between 12 and 24 months of age, the breeder will refund half of the purchase price of the dog.
 The diagnosis MUST be made by a veterinary cardiologist after performing an echocardiogram.
 If a grade 2 or higher heart murmur is present after 12 months of age, the breeder will pay for an echocardiogram to be completed to rule out any underlying issues.
 If the echocardiogram shows a normal heart with no canine heart disease, there will be no refund given.
 The breeder will require that a heartworm test be performed on the dog after the diagnosis, and if the dog is heartworm positive, no refund will be given.
 The buyer understands that innocent “heart murmurs are not serious and often resolve with time.
 They are most commonly found in young dogs and are typically a grade 3 or less” (https://www.akc.org/expert-advice/health/heart-murmur).

 If the dog is found to have any other genetic conditions EXCLUDING those listed above before 2 years of age that greatly affects the quality of life of the dog, a full refund will be given to the buyer or another puppy will be given of the buyer's choice, subject to the terms below: